Thursday, April 23, 2026

 Rebecca Head Trautmann is an assistant curator of contemporary art at the Smithsonian’s National Museum of the American Indian and curator of Water’s Edge: The Art of Truman Lowe, a major retrospective of the artist’s work.
 Her previous curatorial projects include the National Native American Veterans Memorial, Stretching the Canvas: Eight Decades of Native Painting (2019-22), Making Marks: Prints from Crow’s Shadow Press (2013-14), and Vantage Point: The Contemporary Native Art Collection (2010-11).
 In 2012, she organized the first U.S. performance by Canadian artist Kent Monkman.
 Trautmann previously held positions at the Museum of Indian Arts and Culture in Santa Fe, New Mexico, and the University of New Mexico’s Maxwell Museum of Anthropology.
 Her graduate work in art history at the University of New Mexico focused on modern and contemporary Native American art.

-The Making History, Making Change Lecture Series is supported in part by the Dreier Family Foundation, the UHL and KK Foundation, Vaishali Shah Chadha and Family, and Michael Vu and Meridel Bulle-Vu.
+The Making History, Making Change Lecture Series is organized by Smithsonian Affiliations as part of the Smithsonian’s Our Shared Future: 250.
+It is supported in part by the Dreier Family, Johanna and Ken Kim Family, Vaishali Shah Chadha and Family, and Michael Vu & Meridel Bulle-Vu.

 Generous support given in memory of Nat and Wilhelmina Wollin.